NordVPN full review

 NordVPN is one of the simplest and most intuitive VPNs we’ve tried.
 It’s easy to install, takes no time at all to get up and running, and is speedy, stable and reliable.

-It’s available on most devices, so whether you’re on a PC, a Mac, a phone or tablet, you should be able to use NordVPN.
+It’s available on a wide variety of devices, so whether you’re on a PC, a Mac, a phone or tablet - even your Amazon Fire TV Stick - you will be able to use NordVPN.
 (For more on this, visit our sister title Macworld's guides to the best VPN for Mac and the best VPN for iPhone).

-You’ll need to choose a subscription plan from its website to create your account, then download the relevant app from the NordVPN website.
+You’ll need to choose a subscription plan from Nord's website to create your account, then download the relevant app from your device's app store.
+If there is no app, you'll probably find a step-by-step guide for how to use NordVPN on it in the support section of Nord's site.

-Once installed and you’ve launched the app, you’ll need to flip the switch at the top of the interface to automatically connect to the most efficient server.
+Connecting to a VPN server is as simple as choosing a country on the map, or easier still, just click connect and you will automatically connect to the most efficient server.
 There’s a zoomable map or country list available that’ll let you select the country you’d like to connect to if you have specific needs, with the client itself then selecting the exact server to use.

 If you want to take things even further, you can choose from the entire list of servers by clicking the three dots next to the country name in the country list.

 From there, you’ll be able to see the server load, which indicates how many people are currently connected to give you an idea of speed and reliability.
-The closer this gets to 100% the less reliable it’ll be.
+The closer this gets to 100% the slower it’ll be, but that's why it's so handy that Nord has thousands of servers.
 You can also click the heart icon to add a particular server to your favourites for quick access at a later date.

 If you plan to always connect to a particular server, you can set NordVPN to connect to it on launch, and you can also set the app to launch as soon as your computer starts up.